lucdar/laclark.me/content/blog/bpm.md

 The direct approach above works reasonably well, but we're ignoring a lot of our data.
-Instead of just fitting a line to first and last data point, we can find the line that fits our data the best.
-The notion of _fitting our data the best_ isn't mathematically precise, and there are many different approaches we could take.
+Instead of just fitting a line to first and last data point, we can find the line that fits all of our data the best.
+The notion of fitting a function to data is called regression, and there are many different approaches we could take.

 The underlying model of our data is a linear equation: